goldloti2/riscv-disassembly/README.md

 # RISC-V Disassembler

-This is a self-made RISC-V Disassembler, with RV64I, M, A, F, D extension.
+This is a self-made RISC-V Disassembler, with RV64I, M, A, F, D, and RVC (compressed) extension.
 Still work in progress.

+## Future Plan

+- read the symbol table and others

 ## Note